wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 | Name | Type | Description |
 | :--- | :--- | :--- |
 | recipient_address | bytes | Recipient's address |

+## Upgrading from Previous Versions

+If you used previous version of Blockchain Updates from and want to upgrade to version 1.2.20:

+1. Re-load the history of changes:

+   1.1.
+Delete the database files: they are located in the directory specified in the [waves.db.directory](/en/waves-node/node-configuration#db-settings) setting (by default, in the `data` subdirectory of the base directory of the node).

+   1.2 Import the blockchain (see [Import and Export Blockchain](/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain)) or wait for blockchain synchronization during regular node operation.

+2. Download the updated protobuf schemes and re-generate client stubs, see [Client Generation](#client-generation) above.
+Migrate your code to the new stubs.

+After upgrading to the current version, you can start using the fields added in it.
+See [Release Notes 1.2.20](https://github.com/wavesplatform/Waves/releases/tag/v1.2.20) for a description of the new features.
+Most of the fields of the previous version are not changed.